ibm-cloud-docs/ContinuousDelivery/devsecops-tutorial.md

 To advance to the next step, click **Continue**.
 You can advance to the next step only when the configuration for the current step is complete and valid.
 You can navigate to the previous step by clicking **Back**.

-Some steps might have an **Advanced Options** toggle on the page.
+Some steps include an **Advanced Options** toggle.
 These steps by default present you with the minimum recommended configuration needed.
 However, advanced users that need finer grained control can click the **Advanced Options** toggle to reveal all options for the underlying integration.

 ![DevSecOps Advanced options toggle](images/advanced_options_toggle.png)